All Items

 25837

-about 50 pieces, wooden, figurals, with box, push fit style, described and listed in the catalogs as number 0915
+about 75 pieces, wooden, figurals, missing one piece, with box, push fit style described in the catalog and labelled as No. 72, also comes titled as IN GOOD FORM

 Zag-Zaw line of puzzles was first produced in 1909, most incorporate figurals or whimsies, sold in red, orange, or occasionally green boxes with labels on the side or bottom of the box, most without guide pictures.
 Initially cut non-interlocking but by 1930's became more so.
 Puzzles have a different cuts so that the same image will come in several versions which means that missing pieces can not be taken from other puzzles with the same image.
 The puzzle labels are often hand written and come with minor variations in titles and details.
 Some have a DESIGN catergory on the label.
 From my readings this refers to the style of cut, wavy lines, figurals, etc. See also Bob Armstrong's website on old jigsaw puzzles